Cancer and work

 • Suggest realistic and workable options that show you have thought about how the needs of the workplace can also be met.

-• Your employer should take reasonable steps to accommodate your caring responsibilities.
-They can refuse your request on reasonable business grounds only, and they have to tell you their reasons.
+• Your employer can refuse your request on reasonable business grounds only, and they have to tell you their reasons.

-• Talk to your manager or human resources department to see if you can arrange some flexible work practices.
+• Talk to your manager or human resources department to see if you can arrange some flexible ways of working.

 • Many employers are aware of the challenges working carers face.
-Your manager may try to be flexible.
+Your manager may try to be flexible where they can, so it is worth asking.

 • See more information on protections for carers under anti-discrimination laws.